hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/AliexpressAffiliateFeaturedpromoGetRequest.md

 2.  **`RestApi` Implementation:**  This solution assumes the existence and behavior of the `RestApi` class.
 If this class is missing or behaves differently than assumed, modify the tests accordingly.

-This improved test suite provides better coverage and demonstrates how to effectively test the `AliexpressAffiliateFeaturedpromoGetRequest` class, considering potential errors, exceptions, and different input values.
+This improved test suite provides better coverage and demonStartes how to effectively test the `AliexpressAffiliateFeaturedpromoGetRequest` class, considering potential errors, exceptions, and different input values.
 Remember to adapt the tests to the exact behavior of the underlying `RestApi` class.